m-bers/arch-boxes/README.md

 At the time of writing we offer two different QCOW2 images.
 The images are synced to the mirrors under the `images` directory, ex: https://geo.mirror.pkgbuild.com/images/.

 #### Basic image
-The basic image is meant for local usage and comes preconfigured with the user `arch` (pw: `arch`) and sshd running.
+The basic image is meant for local usage and comes preconfigured with the user `archie` (pw: `archie`) and sshd running.

 #### Cloud image
 The cloud image is meant to be used in "the cloud" and comes with [`cloud-init`](https://cloud-init.io/) preinstalled.
 For tested cloud providers and instructions please see the [ArchWiki's Arch Linux on a VPS page](https://wiki.archlinux.org/title/Arch_Linux_on_a_VPS#Official_Arch_Linux_cloud_image).